Beta decay transition: Conservation of weak vector current

 The Conservation of Vector Current hypothesis was created out of the Gamow–Teller theory.
 The Fermi decay is the result of a vector current and is dominant in the decay of the neutron to a proton while the Gamow–Teller decay is an axial-current transition.
 Conservation of Vector Current is the assumption that the weak vector current responsible for the decay is conserved.
 Another observation is that the Fermi transitions illustrate how the nucleons inside the nucleus interact as free particles despite being surrounded by mesons mediating the nuclear force.
 This is useful in considering the barrier tunnelling mechanism involved with alpha decay and in deriving the Geiger–Nuttall law.

 Forbidden decays

 The Fermi decays ($\Delta I = 0$) are often referred to as the "superallowed" decays while Gamow–Teller ($\Delta I = 1$) decays are simple "allowed" decays.

-Forbidden decays are those which are substantially more improbable, due to parity violation, and as a result have long decay times.
+Forbidden decays are those which are substantially more improbable and as a result have longer decay times.

 Now the angular momentum (L) of the $\beta + \nu$ systems can be non-zero (in the center-of-mass frame of the system).

 Below are the observed selection rules for beta decay: